peterwgacek/genre-smash/README.md

 ## Stretch Goals/Future Goals:
+- add social media links w/ icons in the footer
-- add a carousel slider to select the genre instead of searching it
+- add a carousel slider to select the genre instead
 - be able to randomize from a user's queue or watch list
 - add a modal for the return selection